ickhov/queues-and-threads/REPORT.md

 ```c
 queue_t queue_create(void)
 ```
 In this function, we allocated memory for a *queue struct* pointer.
-We check to make sure the pointer is not NULL after malloc in case it failed due to no more memory.
+We check to make sure the pointer is not NULL after malloc in case it fails due to lack of memory space.
 Then, we set *item* to NULL since we're not adding any item yet and set *head*, *tail*, and *size* to 0.
 Then, we return the *queue struct* pointer.

 ```c
 int queue_destroy(queue_t queue)